List of Sliders characters: Maximillian Arturo

-Professor Maximillian P. Arturo (often called the Professor, or simply Professor, or occasionally Max, during the third season) is a fictional character on the science fiction television show Sliders.
-He was played by John Rhys-Davies.

 Maximillian P. Arturo was born in Great Britain during the early 1940s.
 (His driving licence, shown in "Summer of Love," indicates that his birthdate is September 23.)
 When he was a young child, his aunt's house was bombed by the Luftwaffe while he and his mother were staying there.
 Both Arturo's mother and aunt were killed.
 His only memories of this incident were his mother's dead body being pulled off him.
 Since his father was fighting in India at the time, there was no way for Arturo to be identified, so he was put in an orphanage.
 After the war ended, Arturo's father came to get him ("Season's Greedings").

 Arturo served in the British Army as a young adult.
 After completing his service, he moved to the United States, where he pursued graduate studies in physics, and met fellow student Christina Fox, whom he later married.
 Christina died of a brain aneurysm when she was 27 ("Eggheads").
 Arturo had a son; however, it is not revealed in the show whether or not Christina Fox was the mother ("Into the Mystic").
 At the beginning of the pilot, Arturo was Regents professor of cosmology and ontology at the fictional California University.

 As a travelling companion, Arturo was arrogant, hot-tempered, and pompous, often referring to people who failed to meet his expectations as "blistering idiots."
 But he was not without a soft spot, particularly toward individuals he perceived as kindred intellects.
 Having been estranged from his son before he began sliding, Arturo had expressed that he wished Quinn were his son.
 Arturo was somewhat resentful of Quinn, jealous of Quinn's greater intelligence, as well as the fact that Quinn (and not Arturo) invented sliding.